aoloe/scribus-help-free/CONTRIBUTING.md

 ## Table of contents

 - How to get your content in here
 - Which markdown commands are ok?
-(TBD)
+- Files, directories, and languages
-- Language style guide (per language) (TBD)
+- Language and content style guide
-- hFiles and directories
+- Images and screenshots
 - How to discuss the content

-## how to get your content in here
+## How to get your content in here

+TBC

+- register
+- fork
+- branch
+- edit
+- pull request for each change
+- after the pull request don't edit the branch anymore and create a new one for the next changes.

+## Which markdown commands are ok?

 TBD

-## Files and directories
+## Files, directories, and languages

 TBD

+Each directory contains all the files used to display the help page in the different languages

 ### The directories